Student Textbook Rental Procedure

 Most textbooks are now available electronically either in digital format, on-line, or through software.
 Access to electronic books at Saint Joseph High School is included in student fees.
 Instructions for accessing these resources will be given by teachers and are specific to the book being used.
-There is nothing to turn in at the end of the school year or semester for electronic books.
+Access to electronic books will automatically expire.
+Students do not need to take any action regarding these.

 What if I prefer a print copy, rather than an electronic one?

 Saint Joseph High School has books in both print and electronic formats for a few titles.
 For most titles, the format is available only in print or electronically.
 When only electronic books are provided to students, students may purchase a print copy on their own from one of many vendors that will sell or rent print books.
-Please download the file at the bottom of this page for a list of Saint Joseph HS courses and the books that are used.
+Please refer to the the link entitle, "SJHS Books By Course" to identify the textbook used for a course.
 To purchase a print book, search online for the book using the ISBN number.
 This is a unique number for every title and edition of a book.
 The ISBN assures that you are getting the correct book.
-Access to electronic books will automatically expire.
-Students do not need to take any action regarding these.

 Receiving Print Textbooks: